Scrath1/ml/ml_course_en/assignments/readme.md

 * Assignment score 2: 1, 2, 4, 5.2, 6
 * Assignment score 1: 1, 2, 4, 5.2, 6, 7.1

+Assignment 3 can be used as a replacement for 6 or 7.1

 Final score = mean(Assignment score, Final testing score).